PART 2First Nations Tax Commission (continued)

 29 The purposes of the Commission are to

-(b) ensure that the real property taxation systems of First Nations reconcile the interests of taxpayers with the responsibilities of chiefs and councils to govern the affairs of First Nations;
+(b) support and promote the reconciliation, in First Nations local revenue systems, of the interests of taxpayers with the responsibilities of councils to govern the affairs of First Nations;

-(d) assist First Nations in the exercise of their jurisdiction over real property taxation on reserve lands and build capacity in First Nations to administer their taxation systems;
+(d) assist First Nations in the exercise of their jurisdiction over local revenues;

 - 2005, c.
 9, s.
 29